Botox for TMD Patients

 - You hear clicking or popping when you open your jaw that can be painful

 Like many patients, you have probably tried several remedies to relieve the pain of TMD.
 When night guards, changing your sleeping position, and reducing stress didn’t bring you sufficient relief, you went searching for a better solution.
-Botox for TMD in Scottsdale, AZ offers the long-lasting relief you need.
+Botox for TMD in North Scottsdale, AZ offers the long-lasting relief you need.

 What is Botox?